SWI-Prolog/plweb-www/features.md

     BSD license_, also known as the BSD-2 license.
 Some of the used libraries and extension packages have different license conditions.
     The licenses applicable to a running configuration can be examined by running license/0.
-See license.txt for details.
+See license.md for details.